Log media & attachments

 Each attachment is made up of the following fields:

-data: The path to the file or the base64 encoded string of the filecontent_type: The content type of the file formatted as a MIME type
+data: The path to the file, raw bytes, or a base64 encoded string of the filefile_name: Optional name for the attachment (required when using raw bytes without a file path)content_type: The content type of the file formatted as a MIME type

 These attachements can then be logged to your traces and spans using The